 Article II, ¶ E. 1. of Shirley’s Trust granted to Shirley’s surviving spouse, Simon L. Bernstein, a limited or special power of appointment over the Family Trust to or for the benefit of Shirley Bernstein’s “lineal descendants and their spouses.”

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 Eliot does not know what a “special” power of appointment is as it does not appear mentioned in the alleged Shirley Trust.
 What is special is that lineal descendants according to the alleged Shirley Trust definition provided already herein is only Eliot, Lisa and Jill and their spouses, as again, Theodore, Pamela, their lineal descendants and spouses are considered predeceased for all purposes of the alleged Shirley Trust.
+The term beneficiary is clearly defined to be Family Trusts created on even date herein and include the Eliot Bernstein Family Trust Created on May 20, 2008

+ADD Shirley Trust ARTICLE II E.1 and Article II E.2

 The Shirley Trust was funded by assets transferred to it during Shirley’s life and also was funded by the residue of her estate.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-That Eliot states that no accountings have been provided in either the Estate or Trusts of Shirley in now four years to the beneficiary IN GROSS VIOLATION OF PROBATE and TRUST RULES and STATUTES.
-That Theodore in two years acting as alleged Trustee has also failed to provide statutorily required accountings.
-That documentation regarding the information on the inventories provided in Simon and Shirley’s Estates have also been challenged and alleged as part of the larger theft of assets of Simon and Shirley that are under ongoing investigations and civil and federal actions that the alleged Trustee is the central suspect, with his sister Pamela and their minion of Attorneys at Law, with three already removed from the proceedings for their parts in these horrific crimes.
+That Eliot states that information and accountings have been surpressed, withheld and denied and not provided in both the Estate or Trusts of Shirley in now four years to the beneficiary IN GROSS VIOLATION and BREACH OF PROBATE and TRUST RULES and STATUTES.
+That Theodore in two years acting as alleged Trustee has also failed to provide statutorily and under the terms of the trust required accountings That documentation regarding the information on the inventories provided in Simon and Shirley’s Estates have also been challenged and alleged as part of the larger theft of assets of Simon and Shirley that are under ongoing investigations and civil and federal actions that the alleged Trustee is the central suspect, with his sister Pamela and their minion of Attorneys at Law, with four, including the recent and sudden withdrawl of John Pankauski and the Pankauski Law Firm PLC for stated irroconcible differences with his client and alleged trustee Theodore already removed from the proceedings for their parts in these horrific crimes.

 After Shirley’s death, the beneficiary of the Shirley Trust was Simon L. Bernstein during the remainder of his life.